Here are 10 things that we are pretty certain you shouldn’t do in an interview:

 - Complement your interviewers personally.
 Saying “love your blouse” to the woman with the bust will just sound wrong, even if you are genuine.
 Complement the company, not the jugs.

 - Give lots of answers to ‘What are your weaknesses’.
-Giving a list as long as your arm; “punctuation”, “grammer”, “using excel”, “communication”, “wetting the bed”, “eating bogeys”, “licking windows”.
+Giving a list as long as your arm; “punctuation”, “grammar”, “using excel”, “communication”, “wetting the bed”, “eating bogeys”, “licking windows”.
 They will ensure you don’t get the position.
 You don’t want to make out your perfect, but go easy on the weaknesses.

 - Make crude jokes.
-If you come across as a perv or seedy its game over, unless your going for a job to be an ‘adult performer’ perhaps, then be the seediest slimeball ever!
+If you come across as a perv or seedy its game over, unless you’re going for a job to be an ‘adult performer’ perhaps, then be the seediest slimeball ever!

 What other things do you think should never be done in an interview?